kilroy-code/distributed-security/README.md

 Individuals and teams automatically work across devices because the individual or team's key is stored in the cloud by the application, and made available to everyone.
 However, the key is encrypted in such a way that it can be [decrypted by any member](docs/implementation.md#3-encrypting-for-members) (and only the members).

-**This is the "secret sauce" of distributed security:** Instead of expecting individuals to manage copies of keys or giving unencrypted keys to centralized or third-party "custodians", we arrange things so that:
+**This is the "secret sauce" of distributed-security:** Instead of expecting individuals to manage copies of keys or giving unencrypted keys to centralized or third-party "custodians", we arrange things so that:

-- Device keys are stored only on the device that created them, in a way that no one can read: not the application (nor by compromised application code), not the authors of distributed security, and not even by the by the users (who might otherwise get phished).
+- Device keys are stored only on the device that created them, in a way that no one can read: not the application (nor by compromised application code), not the authors of distributed-security, and not even by the by the users (who might otherwise get phished).
-- An individual's keys are stored in the cloud, but the vault encrypts it through a technique that allows it to be decrypted only by one of the member devices, not by the authors of distributed security, not by the application (nor by compromised application code), and not by the cloud.
+- An individual's keys are stored in the cloud, but the vault encrypts it through a technique that allows it to be decrypted only by one of the member devices, not by the authors of distributed-security, not by the application (nor by compromised application code), and not by the cloud.
 - Team keys are encrypted to be read only by their members, etc.

 There are no custodial copies of device keys, and none are needed.
 If a device is lost, an individual can still access his individual key in the cloud using his other devices, or by a virtual device made up of security-question answers.